Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.9

-Loads game state from the file.
+Loads a game's internal state from the file using ZDoom's load game functionality.
 A new state is available after loading.
 Loading the game state does not reset the current episode state, tic counter/time and total reward state keep their values.